 Don’t you agree?

-Now that we have a smaller house and a much smaller freezer, we don’t stock up quite as much as we did although when there’s a sale on food, we do take advantage of the savings.
+Now that we have a smaller house and smaller freezer, we don’t stock up quite as much as we did.
+But, when there’s a sale on food, we do take advantage of the sales.

 Just ask my Honey what’s in the freezer.
 He’ll give you a complete rundown, and know exactly where it is plus have it organized with the oldest package on top.

 A London Broil recipe cooks hot and fast

 Even though it’s just the two of us, we still purchase the more economical cuts of meat.
-Sometimes, if prepared correctly, a tough cut of meat such as a top round roast will have a great flavor.
+When prepared correctly, a tough cut of meat such as a top round roast will have lots of flavor and be tender.

 My Grill Master, that’s Honey, will time the meat, just like he does for the Pork Chops so that the London Broil gets those beautiful grill marks.

 Overcooking the top round steak will make it tough no matter how long it’s marinated, so it’s a good thing that our family likes their meat on the medium rare side.

-When it’s time to eat, my Honey carves the London Broil cross grain, and then we dine on an outstanding meal with a less expensive cut of meat.
+When it’s time to eat, Honey carves the London Broil cross grain, and then we dine on an outstanding meal with a less expensive cut of meat.

 Tutti a tavola è pronto!